 The ACT science section is really a technical reading section rather than a test of prior science knowledge.
 Almost everything a student needs to know is provided in text, tables or graphs of data.
 Questions require students to interpret and recognize patterns in the data.
 The SAT has no science section, although science topics and data analysis are included in the three SAT sections.

 SAT provides a passage and requires the student to analyze the author’s effectiveness.
 ACT provides three different perspectives on a given topic, and requires students to evaluate one, as well as explain their own position.
-At Dogwood, we advise all students to write the optional essays for SAT and ACT.

 – – – –